 In either case, all documents listed in our checklist must be enclosed with your application.
-This guide was drawn up by the Lucerne University of Applied Sciences in cooperation with the Immigration Office of the Canton of Lucerne.
-It is in compliance with the requirements of the Immigration Office.
+It is in compliance with the requirements of the migration office of the Canton of Lucerne.
 Please note that failing to enclose a single document from this list may lead to weeks of delay.
-Should the Swiss representation in your country of residence require documents in addition to those on the list, we kindly ask you to enclose these as well.
+Should the Swiss representation in your country of residence require documents in addition to those on the list, we ask you to enclose these as well.

-Your application for a student visa will be forwarded by the Swiss Embassy or Consulate General in your country of residence to the Swiss cantonal Immigration office in charge of the decision.
-The Immigration Office reserves the right to request additional documents and information.
-Please note that the decision of the Immigration Office is made independently of your admission to the Lucerne University of Applied Sciences and Arts.
+Your application for a student visa will be forwarded by the Swiss Embassy or Consulate General in your country of residence to the cantonal migration office in charge of the decision.
+The migration office reserves the right to request additional documents and information.
+Please note that the decision of the migration office is made independently of your admission to the Lucerne University of Applied Sciences and Arts.
 The Lucerne University of Applied Sciences and Arts has no authority to influence the decision relating to your visa.
 Without a National D Visa, you will not be able to enrol at the Lucerne University of Applied Sciences and Arts.

 Students must remain in their country of residence until a visa decision has been made – specifically, they must not enter Switzerland on a tourist visa.
 Once in Switzerland, it will be impossible for them to have a tourist visa transformed into a student visa or to exchange one for the other.

 The visa application fee is determined by the Swiss Embassy in your country of residence; it is generally around CHF 50 to 100 and due upon submission of the visa application.
 Please note that this fee is non-refundable even if your visa is refused.
-If the visa application is approved, the Immigration Office of the Canton of Lucerne charges a fee of approximately CHF 100 for the authorisation of the Embassy/Consulate General to issue visas.
-An additional fee of approximately CHF 400 applies once you apply for your residence permit upon entry.
+If the visa application is approved, the migration office of the Canton of Lucerne charges a fee of approximately CHF 100 for the authorisation of the Embassy/Consulate General to issue visas.
+An additional fee of approximately CHF 300 applies once you apply for your residence permit upon entry.